 Yesterday we had a vernissage at Paraplyen (The Umbrella), Frederiksberg.
 On show was work produced during a series of participatory workshops held at the social café’s guests and volunteers.
 It was developed and facilitated by Stine Behrendtzsen (a colleague from KEA/the design school where I teach) and I. The final images presented yesterday was the result of a series of workshops where the users shared life stories while visualising aspects of these stories.
-Paraplyen is a social café providing activities and support for anyone that needs to be part of a supportive environment, such as elderly people that are in risk of loneliness, people that struggle with addiction or unemployment.
-The workshop was part of an initiative exploring what agencies might emerge when introducing storytelling, visual methods and co-design in relation to social change.
+Paraplyen is a social KFUK café providing activities and help for anyone that needs to be part of a supportive environment.
+The workshop was part of an initiative exploring what agencies might emerge when introducing storytelling, visual methods and co-designerly processes in relation to social engagement.

 From 25.1.2019 - 3.2.2019 I have been part of the group show "Året – København”.
 From the text about the project:

 We are proud to present the exhibition "Året – København, 2018” ("The Year - Copenhagen 2018”), which will be showing a new take on the material gathered throughout the photobook series Året / The Year.
 In the exhibition we present you with 28 handpicked works produced by 24 of the 80 photographic artists, who have participated with work in one of the 12 books portraying Copenhagen during 2018.
 The exhibition takes a fresh look at the work produced for the book series, mixes it up and compiles it into an exhibition that rethinks The Year as four seasons rather than singular months.

 On the same day we open the exhibition, we also have the honour of hosting the very last book launch of the very last book in the series - “Året – København, december 2018” (The Year – Copenhagen, December 2018).